jiffyclub/scipy-2013-git-testing/git/local/Readme.md

     --until=X.minutes/hours/days/weeks/months/years or YY-MM-DD-HH:MM
     --author=<pattern>

-## git reset : Unstaging a staged file
+## git reset : Unstaging a Staged File

+You can use git reset to unstage a staged file or to roll back a file or files to a previous revision.

+If you added a file to the staging area that you didn't mean to add, you can use reset to take it out of staging.

     git reset filename     (opposite of 'git add filename')

+## git reset : Return to a previous revision

+If you want to return the repository to a previous version, use reset with the commit number :

+    git reset [<mode>] [<commit>]

+Reset has some useful [<mode>] flags.

+    --soft : leaves the contents of your files and repository index alone, but resets repository head --mixed : resets the index and repository head, but not the contents of your files --hard : returns the contents of all files and the repository index to the commit specified

-## git checkout : Discarding unstaged modifications (git checkout has other purposes)
+## git checkout : Discarding unstaged modifications

     git checkout -- filename

+Note, git checkout has other purposes, which we'll see soon.

+### Exercise :

+Step 1 : Create 5 files in your directory with one line of content in each file.
+Step 2 : Commit the files to the repository.
+Step 3 : Change 2 of the 5 files and commit them.
+Step 4 : Undo the changes in step 3)
+Step 5 : Print out the last entry in the log.

+## git revert : Discard revisions

+Much like git reset --hard , but with more permanence, git revert is a helpful tool when you really want to erase history, for example, if you've accidentally committed something with private or proprietary information.

+    git revert <commit>

 ## git rm : Removing s file

    git rm filename   (Removes a file from the repository)

-### Exercise :
-    1) Create 5 files in your directory with one line of content in each file.
-    2) Commit the files to the repository.
-    3) Change 2 of the 5 files and commit them.
-    4) Undo the changes in step 3)
-    5) Print out the last entry in the log.

 ## git branch : Listing, Creating, and Deleting Branches